-6.47 Further up, in front of no16 High Street, is Jubilee Fountain, a late 19th century ornamental fountain with geometric carved patterns cut into the stone and commemorating Queen Victoria's Golden Jubilee.
+6.48 Further up, in front of no16 High Street, is Jubilee Fountain, a late 19th century ornamental fountain with geometric carved patterns cut into the stone and commemorating Queen Victoria's Golden Jubilee.
 On top is a pyramidal cap supported on four square fluted columns with carved dolphins at the crown.
 The fountain is Grade II listed.
+The Town Council has an aspiration to bring the Old Water Fountain on the High Street back into use in order to provide fresh drinking water and to reduce the use of plastic bottles.
+The feasibility of this however is subject to further consideration.